 Foods like meats and fresh produce may not have Nutrient Facts labels, so you need to know that one serving of meat, poultry or fish is about three ounces (about the size of a deck of cards).
 One serving of a fruit or vegetable is usually one piece of the produce; one cup chopped or sliced fruit or vegetable; or 3/4 cup of juice.
 A serving of cheese is one and one-half ounces, which is the size of a pair of dice.
 Once you get comfortable with understanding serving sizes, you can use that information to track your calories accurately in a food diary or on a diet website like Calorie Count.

 Want to cut calories?
-Here are a few tips for controlling your portion sizes.
+Here are my tips for controlling your portion sizes.

 - If you eat at a restaurant, ask for a container and take half of your meal home, or split your meal with your dining partner.